If you’re looking for great websites to enhance your child’s learning you’re going to love this list of the best free educational websites for kids.

 If you’re looking for websites that spark your child’s science brain, these will do the trick.

 Does your kid ask you a million questions a day?
 Kids are naturally curious so they ask questions.

 “Why does it rain?”
 “Why do dogs bark?
 “Where do dolphins live?”

 All these are questions I have heard more than once.
 If your child is equally curious, then you should let them check out the How Stuff Works website.

 There are thousands of answers to the questions that are burning in our kids’ minds.
-The articles simply show exactly how thing happen in a variety of subject areas including cars, money, science, technology, culture and more.
+The articles simply show exactly how things happen in a variety of subject areas including cars, money, science, technology, culture, and more.

 Discovery Mind Blown